GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_extension/README.md

 ## Quirks / Potential Improvements

 * Attaching
-  * `gcloud` is used to fetch user credentials and so much be installed and the user must be logged in.
+  * `gcloud` is used to fetch user credentials and so must be installed and the user must be logged in.
 Error messages are not precise if there are issues.
   * A debuggee id is required.
 It can be provided in launch.json or selected at launch time.

 * Breakpoint management.
-The system attempts to synchronize breakpoints on the IDE and the backend.
+  * The system attempts to synchronize breakpoints on the IDE and the server.
+    * This is only done at attach time, when the IDE connects to the adapter.
+      Any breakpoints added externally afterwards, (eg via the Snapshot Debugger CLI) will not be reflected in the IDE.
     * Breakpoints set in the UI prior to attaching will attempt to match against active breakpoints on the server.
 If there isn't a match, a new breakpoint will be created.
-  * All active breakpoints are read twice; once before completing attachment and once immediately after (concurrently).
+    * Active breakpoints on the server that did not get matched to a breakpoint in the IDE will get synced to the IDE.
+    * Active breakpoints on the server that don't find a match already present in the IDE at sync time:
+      * If it is a logpoint, it will not be synced.
+This is because the spec does not provide a way for the debug adapter to notify the IDE of a logpoint (that only works in the direction IDE -> Debug Adaper).
+      * Breakpoints with a condition that get synced to the IDE will appear to not have a condition when viewed through the IDE.
+On the server the condition does exist and the agents will make use of it.
+This is because the spec does not provide a way for the debug adapter to notify the IDE of a condition (that only works in the direction IDE -> Debug Adaper).
+      * Only one breakpoint per line will be synced.
+In general the IDE (and hence the extension) only supports one breakpoint per line.
+When there are multiple active breakpoints on the server for the same line, the extension will choose one to be synced to the IDE.
+        * The Snapshot Debugger extension does not support Inline Breakpoints (aka columns).

 * Virtual threads.
 The concept of snapshots is not present in vscode and the debug protocol, so threads are reported for each active breakpoint.